University of Oxford

 Background

-Following my graduate work, I took a position with the U.S. Navy as a marine resources specialist for eight years – working very much at the intersection of science and policy, translating biological and ecological data into effective management measures.
+Following my graduate work and a brief stint in environmental consulting, I took a position with the U.S. Navy as a marine resources specialist for eight years – working at the intersection of science and policy, translating biological and ecological data into effective management recommendations.
 I now return to the world of academia, hoping to apply this experience to develop effective marine policy in the world of fisheries.

 Research Interests